neo-technology-field/python-etl-lib/examples/gtfs/README.md

 # Example pipeline to load a GTFS feed

-This directory contains an example pipeline to load https://gtfs.org/documentation/schedule/reference/[GTFS] feed data into Neo4j.
+This directory contains an example pipeline to load https://gtfs.org/documentation/schedule/reference/ [GTFS]feed data into Neo4j.
 The data model is re-used from the https://faboo.org/2021/01/loading-uk-gtfs/[Loading the UK GTFS data feed] blog post, rewriting the `LOAD CSV` used there to build a pipeline as a showcase.

 To run it, a GTFS feed needs to be placed into a directory.
+See https://gtfs.de/en/feeds/ for downloads.

 The `gtfs.py` is mostly about setting up a cli and loading/reading arguments and env variables.